The Gardens and House Tours are now closed and will reopen in Spring 2023.

-FARRINGFORD THE HOUSE & GARDEN
+FARRINGFORD THE HOUSE & GARDENS

 From 1853 until his death in 1892, Farringford was the main home of the renowned Victorian poet Alfred, Lord Tennyson.
 In this secluded spot on the Isle of Wight, the new Poet Laureate and his family sought a retreat from the clamour of London life.
 But while Farringford provided a tranquil domestic haven, it also attracted many of Tennyson’s eminent friends, becoming a focus of intellectual and artistic activity.